mzahana/Image_Live_Stream/README.md

 # MATLAB setup
 Once OpenCV header files and libraries are installed in the `/usr/local/include` and `/usr/local/lib` folders, you can setup the MATLAB files.

+NOTE: You need to make sure that you associate your MATLAB with a compiler.
+On Mac, you can use Xcode.

 Navigate to the `Image_Live_Stream` folder and run `setup.m` file.
 This will compile the neccessary `mex` files and add the folders to MATLAB path.
 This setup is a test setup, and assumes that the image sender application is sending to `localhost` which is `127.0.0.1` and local port `10000`.
 If you would like to change that, navigate to the `opencv_stream/stream_matlab` folder.
 Open the `receive_image.m` script, and change local port `lport`, `remotehost` and `remoteport` to the desired ones.
 Note that the c++ sender application uses port `12345`.

 Enjoy.